wp-plugins/youtube-channel/readme.txt

 YouTube provide 320p videos if height of embeded video is set to 320 or more.
 If you use small YTC video size, 240p will be loaded instead.

 == Changelog ==
+= 1.3.2 =
+* Add option to show video description below video
+* Add option to shorten video description to N characters
+* Add option to use light theme for controls instead of default dark theme (HTML5 iframe and flash object)
+* Add option to hide annotations from video

 = 1.3.1 =
 * Add support for playlist full URL
 * Fixed no random video for playlist